Myopia Control

 For most people with myopia, eyeglasses or contact lenses are prescribed to correct their vision.

-Some adults may choose to have surgery, such as LASIK (Laser-Assisted In Situ Keratomileusis) or PRK (Photorefractive Keratectomy), to treat their myopia so that they don’t need to wear eyeglasses or contact lenses to see clearly.
+Some adults may choose to have surgery, such as laser-assisted in situ keratomileusis (LASIK) or photorefractive keratectomy (PRK).
+These surgical procedures correct myopia, so you won’t need to wear eyeglasses or contact lenses to see clearly.

-Orthokeratology (Ortho-K) or CRT (corneal refractive therapy) are non-surgical ways to treat myopia where a special contact lens is worn at night while sleeping.
-These lenses reshape the cornea and provide clear vision during the day without the use of eyeglasses or contact lenses.
+If you’re not interested in surgery, or you’ve been told you’re not a suitable candidate, orthokeratology is another option to consider.
+Orthokeratology (ortho-K) or corneal refractive therapy (CRT) is a non-surgical way to treat myopia where a special contact lens is worn at night while sleeping.
+These lenses reshape the cornea and provide clear vision during the day without needing eyeglasses or daytime contact lenses.

 Progressive myopia